openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 import worker from '@ohos.worker';
 // Create a Worker instance.

-// In the FA model, the worker script directory and pages directory are at the same level. const workerFAModel01 = new worker.ThreadWorker("workers/worker.js", {name:"first worker in FA model"});
+// In the FA model, the workers directory is at the same level as the pages directory in the entry module. const workerFAModel01 = new worker.ThreadWorker("workers/worker.js", {name:"first worker in FA model"});
-// In the FA model, the worker script directory and pages directory are at different levels. const workerFAModel02 = new worker.ThreadWorker("../workers/worker.js");
+// In the FA model, the workers directory is at the same level as the parent directory of the pages directory in the entry module. const workerFAModel02 = new worker.ThreadWorker("../workers/worker.js");

-// In the stage model, the worker script directory and pages directory are at the same level. const workerStageModel01 = new worker.ThreadWorker('entry/ets/workers/worker.ts', {name:"first worker in Stage model"});
+// In the stage model, the workers directory is at the same level as the pages directory in the entry module. const workerStageModel01 = new worker.ThreadWorker('entry/ets/workers/worker.ts', {name:"first worker in Stage model"});
-// In the stage model, the worker script directory and pages directory are at different levels. const workerStageModel02 = new worker.ThreadWorker('entry/ets/pages/workers/worker.ts');
+// In the stage model, the workers directory is at the same level as the parent directory of the pages directory in the entry module. const workerStageModel02 = new worker.ThreadWorker('entry/ets/pages/workers/worker.ts');

 // For the script URL "entry/ets/workers/worker.ts" in the stage model:
-// entry is the value of the name attribute under module in the module.json5 file.
+// entry is the value of the name attribute under module in the module.json5 file, and ets indicates the programming language in use.
+// The script URL is related to the level of the workers directory where the worker file is located and is irrelevant to the file where the new worker is located.

+// In the esmodule build scenario of the stage model, the script URL specification @bundle:bundlename/entryname/ets/workerdir/workerfile is added.
-// ets indicates the programming language in use.
+// @bundle is a fixed label, bundlename indicates the bundle name, entryname indicates the module name, and ets indicates the programming language in use.
+// workerdir indicates the directory where the worker file is located, and workerfile indicates the worker file name.
+// In the stage model, the workers directory is at the same level as the pages directory in the entry module, and bundlename is com.example.workerdemo. const workerStageModel03 = new worker.ThreadWorker('@bundle:com.example.workerdemo/entry/ets/workers/worker');
+// In the stage model, the workers directory is at the same level as the parent directory of the pages directory in the entry module, and bundlename is com.example.workerdemo. const workerStageModel04 = new worker.ThreadWorker('@bundle:com.example.workerdemo/entry/ets/pages/workers/worker');
 ```

-Depending on whether the worker script directory and **pages** directory are at the same level, you may need to configure the **buildOption** attribute in the **build-profile.json5** file.
+Depending on whether the **workers** directory and **pages** directory are at the same level, you may need to configure the **buildOption** attribute in the **build-profile.json5** file.

-(1) The worker script directory and **pages** directory are at the same level.
+(1) The **workers** directory and **pages** directory are at the same level.

 In the FA model: